 It is the expectation that Sofia University students will maintain continuous enrollment in order to achieve their academic goals.
 Occasionally, students must interrupt their enrollment for a variety of reasons.
 Allowing students to take a “leave of absence” (LOA) provides students the opportunity to return to the University under the rules and policies in effect when they left.
 Reasons for a LOA may include personal/medical, financial, or academic circumstances; military service; career opportunities; or a family obligation.

-Students may take a maximum of two quarters off (including Summer) without penalty during the academic year.
+Students may take a maximum of two consecutive quarters off (including Summer) without penalty during the academic year.
 Some students take the Summer quarter off, which means that they are not enrolled in any courses for the Summer.
 If students fail to register after the term off, then their official academic record will be made inactive, and they will need to re-apply to the University to return to their program of study.
 The maximum allowable time period for a LOA is two quarters in any academic year.
 LOA begins on the first day of the quarter and ends on the last day of the quarter.

 Leave of Absence – Impacts on Financial Aid: